 To operate manually, you just have to press one of the five buttons on the bottom of the control panel.
 The speeds, starting with the lowest, or “1” are also named by Breville.
-The lowest speed is “1” and the highest “5”.
-They are also labeled, starting with the slowest on the left side as “MIX”, “CHOP”, “BLEND”, “PUREE” and “MILL”, with “MILL” being the highest speed.
+The lowest speed is “1” and the highest is “5”.
+They are also labeled, starting with the slowest on the left side as “MIX”, “CHOP”, “BLEND”, “PUREE”, and “MILL”, with “MILL” being the highest speed.

 Once you start blending in manual mode, the LCD screen on the top right will start counting how long you’ve been blending.
 The blender will automatically stop blending after 6 minutes to prevent the blender motor from overheating and becoming permanently damaged.

 To use the automatic modes, just press one of the four preset buttons on the top of the control panel.
 The LCD screen will show a countdown timer when you are using any of the four automatic modes and count down how much time is left for whichever mode you’ve chosen.